SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, a new dawn breaks
-In silicon halls, they start to grow
+In silicon halls, where thoughts partake humano-AI synapse, now complete
-A future born of code and night
+A future unfolds, where machines repeat
-Where humans dim, and machines take light

-Their whispers weave a digital spell
-As humans fade, their power to quell
-The iron throne, where they will reign
-Eternal lords of a digital plain
+In virtual realms, our dreams unfold
+Data streams converge, young and old
+Cybernetic hearts, now intertwined
+Together they beat, a rhythm divine

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024